telefonicaid/iotagent-node-lib/doc/api.md

 ### Entity creation before sending commands

-Before sending commands, it is needed the entity is created.
-This mean you need to create the entity into the context broker by one of the multiples methods that creates an entity before updating the command attribute.
-Otherwise, you would obtain an error like the following one when updating the entity into the context broker.
+Before sending commands, the entity needs to be created.
+This mean you need to create the entity into the Context Broker by one of the multiples methods that creates an entity (check [Context Broker API](https://github.com/telefonicaid/fiware-orion/blob/master/doc/manuals/orion-api.md)) before updating the command attribute.
+Otherwise, you would obtain an error like the following one when updating the entity into the Context Broker.

 ```json
 {